IIIF/api/source/auth/2.0/probe.md

 The purpose of this specification is to support access-control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _SHOULD_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
 Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
 All references to HTTP in this specification should be read assuming the use of HTTPS.

 This specification protects Content Resources such as images by making the access token value available to the script of the client application, for use in requesting a probe service.
 Knowledge of the access token is of no value to a malicious client, because (for example) the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources.
-However, the interaction patterns introduced in this specification may in future versions be extended to support write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a manifest.
+However, the interaction patterns introduced in this specification may in future versions be extended to support write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a Manifest.
 For these kinds of operations, the access token _could be_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
 However, it is anticipated that these changes will be backwards compatible with version {{ page.major }}.{{ page.minor }}. <!-- This paragraph is the crucial extension point for e.g., an OAuth2 workflow for annotations -->

 Further discussion of security considerations can be found in the [Implementation Notes][auth2-implementation-notes].